Odessa High School (Texas): Mascot

 The mascot for Odessa High School is the Odessa Bronchos, with all female teams referred to as "Lady Bronchos."
 This unique spelling of "Broncho" has resulted in Odessa High being the only high school in Texas with this particular mascot.
-The original mascot for the team was the Yellowjackets and the team colors were purple and gold.
-In 1929, the student body voted 113-0 to change to the "Bronchos".
-The Bronchos colors were changed to scarlet and white.

 Band

-The Odessa High School band has the longest consecutive streak of first division rating in marching contests in the State of Texas, going back 82 years.
+The Odessa High School band was started in 1932 and has the longest consecutive streak of first division rating in marching contests in the State of Texas, going back 82 years.
 The band has also been invited to various music festival and contests across the nation.
 In March 2007, the band was invited to play their marching season selections "Letters from the Front" at the National World War II Memorial in Washington, D.C.
 In 2004, The Odessa High School Band combined with the band from Permian High School in Odessa to form one of the largest bands ever to march in the Tournament of Roses Parade in Pasadena, California (over 500 members).

-The OHS Band was started in 1932 under the direction of G. Ward Moody.
-Directors Robert L. Maddox and Bill Dean have been the longest tenured directors of the band with 13 years and 22 years respectively.
-As of July 2018, John Mayo is the director of the band.
-The Instrumental Music Building at OHS is named in honor of Maddox and the main band hall is named in honor of Dean.

-From 1981 through 2006, the band has had at least one member make the Texas All State Band each year.
-In the 1998-99 school year, eight members were accorded All State honors.
-Band members also consistently do well at UIL Solo and Ensemble contest.

 Culture

 Odessa High School students reported ghost sightings and paranormal phenomena at the school for decades, up to 2006, centering around Betty Williams, who was killed during the "Kiss and Kill" homicide in 1961.
 Mack Herring, her killer, was ruled not guilty by grounds of temporary insanity by a Texas jury as she had asked Herring to kill her.
 Odessa High's administration applied paint to the school auditorium's windows to counter the ghost story culture.
-In 2019 CBS 7 Odessa stated "Many believe her ghost still haunts the halls of Odessa High School to this day."
+In 2019, KOSA-TV said, "Many believe her ghost still haunts the halls of Odessa High School to this day."